apache/activemq/SECURITY.md

 8. Limit inbound and outbound network connectivity to and from an ActiveMQ server.

+9. Normal users need permission to create advisory topics but should generally **not** be given permission to read/write to those topics as those messages are meant for admins.
+A notable exception is for temporary destination advisory topics.
+For more information see the authorization section [here](https://activemq.apache.org/components/classic/documentation/security#authorization).

 ## ActiveMQ Security Improvement Project

 The Apache ActiveMQ team has initiated a security hardening project to move from a default configuration that is geared for developer testing and learning to a secured-by-default stance.